cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 ### TL;DR

-String concat is just as fast in JDK 12 and 13, but we use less time and memory to bootstrap.
+String concat peak performance should be just as fast in JDK 9 through JDK 13, but we use less time and memory to bootstrap.

 ### There's a JEP for concat